vmware/vSphere-machine-learning-extension/docs/user-guide/training-pytorchjob.rst

 Get started
 ===========

 In this section, you create a training job by defining a ``PyTorchJob`` configuration file to train a model.
-Before that, you need a working Freestone Kubeflow deployment with PyTorch Operator up and running.
+Before that, you need a working vSphere Machine Learning Extension deployment with PyTorch Operator up and running.
 Also, you need to create a volume to save logs and model file for the training.

 Verify PyTorchJob running